 It is reportedly relatively common, affecting ~5% (range 1-10%) 1 of p...

-An ectopic posterior pituitary reflects a disruption of normal embryogenesis and is one of the more common causes of pituitary dwarfism.
+An ectopic posterior pituitary reflects a disruption of normal embryogenesis of the posterior pituitary and is one of the more common causes of pituitary dwarfism.
 Although it can be an isolated abnormality, numerous other congenital central nervous system malformations have been identified.

 Ectopic pregnancy refers to the implantation of a fertilised ovum outside of the uterine cavity.

 Ectopic testes are a rare congenital anomaly, differing from undescended testis (cryptorchidism) in that ectopic testis is congenitally abnormal located testis descended from the abdominal cavity away from the normal path of descent while undescended testis are congenitally abnormal located test...

 An ectopic thyroid gland is one which is located in a location other than the normal position anterior to the laryngeal cartilages.